Nadine Laporte

+Early life and education

+Nadine Therese Laporte was born in France.
+She is the only child of two farmers from a small farming community.

-Laporte was the recipient of several French government and European's grants to pursue higher education in France and Italy.
-She obtained a Diploma of General Studies in Sciences in 1982, Bachelor of Biology in 1984, Master in Biology of Organisms and Populations in 1985, Advanced Studies Degree in Ecology in 1986, and a Doctorate in Tropical Ecology and Remote Sensing in 1990, which was a relatively new field at the time.
-She received her PhD from Paul Sabatier University in Toulouse France.
+Laporte was the recipient of several French government and European grants to pursue higher education in France and Italy.
+She obtained a Diploma of General Studies in Sciences in 1982, Bachelor of Biology in 1984, Master in[Biology of Organisms and Populations in 1985, Advanced Studies Degree in Ecology in 1986, and a Doctorate in Tropical Ecology and Remote Sensing in 1990, which was a relatively new field at the time.
+She received her PhD from Paul Sabatier University in Toulouse.

 While in school she interned at the Laboratory for International Mapping in France because Paul Sabatier University did not have a remote sensing division.
 This was a relatively new field at the time.

+Career

+Prior to becoming a scientist at the Woods Hole Research Center, where she was director of the Africa program, she conducted postdoctoral research at the University of Maryland in College Park and NASA’s Goddard Space Flight Center in Greenbelt Maryland.

+She is adjunct research professor at Northern Arizona University.

 Research

-Much of Dr. Laporte’s research focuses on mapping and monitoring carbon emissions, deforestation, and forest biomass.
+Much of Laporte's research focuses on mapping and monitoring carbon emissions, deforestation, and forest biomass.
 The main area of study is tropical and sub-tropical land masses.
 Much of her work has focused on Africa, particularly in the Democratic Republic of Congo (DRC).
 The satellite remote sensing data is used to assess how much CO2 would be released into the atmosphere if a forest were to be cut down, based on the amount of biomass in existing trees.
 It can also help record the amount of biomass, which then contributes to these CO2 estimates.
 This recording of biomass is not only to assess CO2 emissions, but also to contribute to the conservation of forest species, including primates.